-Unless you are one of those lucky ones who have never lost sight of their childhood dreams, deciding on the right course to take in college or university can be a grueling exercise.
-Whether you’re the type who has too many interests or someone who just can’t imagine his/her future yet, coming up with a decision needs careful consideration.
+Unless you are one of those lucky ones who have never lost sight of their childhood dreams, deciding on the right course to take up after high school can be a grueling exercise.
+Whether you’re the type who has too many interests or someone who just can’t imagine their future yet, coming up with a decision needs careful consideration.
 Here are five tips to make this experience a little less stressful for you:

 Take a test (or several tests)